Henri Lebesgue: Lebesgue's theory of integration

 Integration is a mathematical operation that corresponds to the informal idea of finding the area under the graph of a function.
 The first theory of integration was developed by Archimedes in the 3rd century BC with his method of quadratures, but this could be applied only in limited circumstances with a high degree of geometric symmetry.
 In the 17th century, Isaac Newton and Gottfried Wilhelm Leibniz discovered the idea that integration was intrinsically linked to differentiation, the latter being a way of measuring how quickly a function changed at any given point on the graph.
-This surprising relationship between two major geometric operations in calculus, differentiation and integration, is now known as the Fundamental Theorem of Calculus.
+This surprising relationship between two major geometric operations in calculus, differentiation and integration, is now known as the fundamental theorem of calculus.
 It has allowed mathematicians to calculate a broad class of integrals for the first time.
 However, unlike Archimedes' method, which was based on Euclidean geometry, mathematicians felt that Newton's and Leibniz's integral calculus did not have a rigorous foundation.

+The mathematical notion of limit and the closely related notion of convergence are central to any modern definition of integration.
+In the 19th century, Karl Weierstrass developed the rigorous epsilon-delta definition of a limit, which is still accepted and used by mathematicians today.
+He built on previous but non-rigorous work by Augustin Cauchy, who had used the non-standard notion of infinitesimally small numbers, today rejected in standard mathematical analysis.
+Before Cauchy, Bernard Bolzano had laid the fundamental groundwork of the epsilon-delta definition.
+See here for more.